What is a Reentry Peer Specialist?

 - There are only four other states in the nation that have Reentry Peer Specialists.
 None of them have a training model or delivery format similar to Via Hope’s.

-- Organizations have expressed an interest in this training.
+- Individuals and organizations have expressed an interest in this specific type of training.

 - It further defines and supports the concept of peer work.